 Early in 2010, I transferred my LIRA account from a mutual fund account into a brokerage account.
 I was able to make this transfer in-kind, no fees involved.
 Next, I sold my dividend growth fund.
 I kept the money for a few months in cash until I saw an opportunity to buy a small portion of XBB with some of the cash.
 I now hold enough units to provide me about $30/month in dividends.
 Compare that to the $30/quarter I was getting with my mutual fund, and I know I made the right decision.
 Additionally, I wanted more U.S.-exposure so I decided to pick up Coca-Cola (US:KO) for my LIRA.
 Until this transaction, I didn’t own any Coco-Cola stock.
 KO has paid dividends to investors on its common stock since 1893.
 I know “historical performance is not indicative of future performance” but heck, hard to argue with that track record.

-In holding some XBB and some Coca-Cola in my LIRA, I figure I’ll have a steady stream of dividends coming in allowing me to buy more shares as I see fit, as the cash accumulates.
+For now, with XBB and some Coca-Cola in my LIRA, I figure I’ll have a steady stream of dividends coming in allowing me to buy more shares as I see fit, as the cash accumulates.
 XBB will provide long-term fixed income stability, Coca-Cola will give me desired U.S.-exposure.

 Closer to retirement, I’m considering converting my LIRA into another tax-deferred vehicle such as a Life Income Fund (LIF) or a Locked-In Retirement Income Fund (LRIF).
 An annuity is probably another choice, but I haven’t done tons of research on any of these products yet.
 I can’t retire tomorrow or next year (sigh…) so I figure I have a few more years of work (and to work) on those retirement options.
 I’m just glad to have learned what I have in recent years so I can take better control of my finances.
 I know I might make mistakes, but that’s OK.
 The more I learn, the more I know and the more I know, the more I can improve.